alexjames/architecturediaries/security/core/authentication.md

 ![Pic-4](images/jwt.png)

+After verifying a client's credentials, the server sends back to the client a JWT token that embeds claims pertinent to the client.
+The client attaches the token to every request via the `Authorization` header.
+The server validates that the JWT's signature, ensures the expiration time hasn't passed and grants or denies access based on the token's claims.

 Claims specify what a subject is or isn't (authentication information).
 They don't specify what a subject can or cannot do (authorization information).

-Tokens may be signed using HMAC and a secret or using RSA keys.
+Tokens are commonly signed using HMAC with a server secret or using RSA keys.

+Being a standard token-based authentication method, JWT auth is stateless, light-weight and can be used across several web applications.
+They usually have short expiration times and are sent over a secure channel.

 ## Password Storage
 We discuss several ways for web applications to store passwords in their database.